ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 * The steps exchange data in a _dataflow_, typically file inputs/outputs
 * The script has well-defined _inputs_ and _outputs_, e.g. file arguments

-Here are some counter-indicator for when a script migt **not** be a workflow:
+Here are some counter-indicator for when a script might **not** be a workflow:

 * The script contains mainly algorithms or logic
 * Data is exchanged out of bands, e.g. a SQL database
 * The script relies on a particular state of the system (e.g. appends existing files)
 * An interactive user interface that controls the actions

 Scripts written in a _programming language_, as well as workflows, generally need a _runtime_; in RO-Crate the runtime SHOULD be indicated using a liberal interpretation of [programmingLanguage].

-Note that the language and its runtime MAY differ (e.g. different C++-compilers), but for scripts and workflows, frequently the language and runtime are essentially the same, and thus the `programmingLanguage`, implied to be a [ComputerLanguage], can also be described as an executable [SoftwareApplication];
+Note that the language and its runtime MAY differ (e.g. different C++-compilers), but for scripts and workflows, frequently the language and runtime are essentially the same, and thus the `programmingLanguage`, implied to be a [ComputerLanguage], can also be described as an executable [SoftwareApplication]:

 ```json
 {